 When 〜ければ is used in a sentence, you can separate the sentence into two distinct parts: the condition and the result.
 Usually, the conditional part of the sentence (marked with 〜ければ) comes before the result.

 - If it's delicious, it will sell well.

-We can use 〜ければ in situations when we are pointing out something that definitely happens under a certain condition.
-In English, we'd generally use "when" in this situation.
-In Japanese, both と and 〜たら can also be used.
+We can use 〜ければ to point out something that definitely happens under a certain condition.
 Basically, we are saying that "when this thing is true, this other thing will definitely happen."
 For this reason, the sentence is never used in the past form—since universal truths are true all the time.

 In this use, we are talking about general facts, or things that are believed to be facts by the person speaking.
 So 〜ければ is commonly used in proverbs, which makes sense when we consider that proverbs generally express things that are taken to be universally true:

 〜ければ can also be used to talk about repeated actions that happen—or happened—under a certain condition.

 - I go for a run outside every day, if the weather's nice.